DevExpress-Examples/xaf-how-to-display-an-enumeration-property-as-a-drop-down-box-with-check-boxes/Readme.md

 ## Implementation Details

-Since XAF does not have a built-in Property Editor for [enumeration properties](https://docs.devexpress.com/eXpressAppFramework/113552/business-model-design-orm/data-types-supported-by-built-in-editors/enumeration-properties) that can store several values at once,  you need to implement a custom Property Editor.
-It takes data property value as input and displays it in the UI with the help of a custom visual control.
-In an XAF Windows Forms application, the control is based on [`CheckedComboBoxEdit`](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.CheckedComboBoxEdit) editor from the XtraEditors Library.
-In an XAF ASP.NET Core Blazor application, it is based on the [DxListBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxListBox-2) control from the Blazor Library.
+XAF does not have a built-in Property Editor for [enumeration properties](https://docs.devexpress.com/eXpressAppFramework/113552/business-model-design-orm/data-types-supported-by-built-in-editors/enumeration-properties) that can store several values at once.
+You need to implement a custom Property Editor that obtains the data property value and displays it in the UI with the help of a custom visual control.
+In an XAF Windows Forms application, the control is [`CheckedComboBoxEdit`](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.CheckedComboBoxEdit).
+In an XAF ASP.NET Core Blazor application, the control is [DxListBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxListBox-2).

 ## Files To Look At